LegendaryVasya/Hangman/README.md

 ## Hangman on Python
 A simple hangman game.

-This was made on track: "Python for Beginners" from JetBrains academy.
+It was second project made on track: "Python for Beginners" from JetBrains academy.
 ## Technologies
 Project is created with:
 * PyCharm Professional: 2021.2.1